 |Course delivery||Lecture||22 lectures|

 The need for capital; investment and working capital; sources of funds; equity capital and loan capital.
 Cash flow and its importance.
 Costing: fixed costs and variable costs; overheads; opportunity costs; depreciation.
 Problems of cost allocation.
 Budgeting.
+Financial accounts: balance sheets, profit and loss accounts, sources and application of funds.
 Assessment of capital investment.
-Discounted cash flow analysis, with particular reference investment in software tolls and new product development.
-Financial accounts: balance sheets, profit and loss accounts, cash flow statements.
-The treatment of software in company accounts.
-Ownership of rights in software as goodwill.
+Discounted cash flow analysis.

 The structure of the engineering profession, both in the UK and abroad.
 Professional codes of conduct and codes of practice.